 Lexapro should not normally be given to children and adolescents.
-For further information please see section 2 "What you need to know before you take Lexapro".
+For further information please see section 2 "Before vou take Lexapro".

 You can take Lexapro with or without food.
 Swallow the tablet with some water.
 Do not chew them, as the taste is bitter.